oneapi-src/oneDPL/documentation/library_guide/extension_api.rst

 Async API
 --------------------------

-Functions defined in the STL ``<algorithm>`` or ``<numeric>`` headers are traditionally blocking. oneDPL extends the functionality of C++17 parallel algorithms by providing asynchronous algorithm with non-blocking behavior.
-This experimental feature enables expressing concurrent control flow by building dependency chains and interleaving algorithm calls, as well as interoperability with SYCL kernels.
+The functions defined in the STL ``<algorithm>`` or ``<numeric>`` headers are traditionally blocking. |onedpl_short| extends the functionality of C++17 parallel algorithms by providing asynchronous algorithms with non-blocking behavior.
+This experimental feature enables you to express a concurrent control flow by building dependency chains and interleaving algorithm calls and interoperability with |dpcpp_short| and SYCL* kernels.

-The current implementation for async algorithms is limited to DPC++ Execution Policies.
+The current implementation for async algorithms is limited to |dpcpp_short| Execution Policies.
-All functionality described below is available in ``oneapi::dpl::experimental`` namespace.
+All the functionality described below is available in the ``oneapi::dpl::experimental`` namespace.

 The following async algorithms are currently supported: